Are you curious about the hidden stress that could be lurking in your everyday objects?

 Elimination of residual stress

-There are four elimination methods: heat treatment, static load pressurization, vibration stress relief and mechanical treatment.
+Due to the potential dangers associated with residual stress, it is crucial to have effective methods for its elimination.
+There are four commonly used elimination methods: heat treatment, static load pressurization, vibration stress relief, and mechanical treatment.

-Heat treatment is to use the thermal relaxation effect of residual stress to eliminate or reduce residual stress.
-Generally, annealing and tempering are used.
+Heat treatment is a method that utilizes the thermal relaxation effect of residual stress to reduce or eliminate it.
+This method typically involves the use of annealing or tempering processes.

 Fig. 11 annealing treatment of heat treatment